Santiagomoo/syverum-installer/README.md

 - Start the PHP dev server on port 3000:
   - `cd project-name`
   - `composer run dev`
-- Start Tailwind CSS watcher in another terminal:
-  - `npm run dev`
-- Open `http://127.0.0.1:3000` in your browser.

-Notes on Tailwind
-- If your input CSS isn’t at `resources/css/app.css`, the installer tries common paths; adjust the script in `package.json` if needed.
-- The installer creates `public/css/` if missing so Tailwind can write `output.css`.
-- If Tailwind is not installed as a devDependency, the script uses `npx @tailwindcss/cli` which downloads and runs the official CLI.

 Troubleshooting
 - Composer not recognized: open a new terminal or use `composer.bat` on Windows.